KongHQ-CX/soap-rest-converter/README.md

 ```

-### How to extract credentials from a REST requet and forward to the SOAP request:
+### How to extract credentials from a REST requet and forward to the SOAP service:

+** You must declare the credentials location in the XLST template.
+The plugin is not creating the element by default!**

 To extract the credentials in the following request just configure the plugin with:
+- `XsltTransformRequest` with the xslt [here](/examples/calculator-json-to-xml-with-auth.xslt)
+- `XsltTransformResponse` with the xslt [here](/examples/calculator-xml-to-json.xslt)
 - `RequestAuthorizationLocation` property with `Header`
 - `RequestAuthorizationXPath` with `Authorization`
 - `ResponseAuthorizationLocation` with `Xpath`